Highstate/simple-captioner/README.md

   Changes:

-- Modified to run offline using local models defined in app.py
+- Modified to run offline using local models defined in app.py (See LOCAL_MODELS Ln#35)
 - Defined models/paths will appear in the model selection list.
 - Original model selections are hidden.
 - Flash Attention 2 is enabled by default.